-Service Course Instructor designates a Member hired to teach 12 hours per week of courses listed in Appendix H.
+Service Course Instructor designates a Full-time Instructor hired to provide instruction of courses listed in Appendix H and other instruction related duties.

 Specified Site designates the geographic location of an on-site course (e.g. North Bay, Brantford, Muskoka).